mallickboy/FREDS_SC0/README.md

    - The Flask server will run on localhost:5000.

 **Access the Tutorial**:
-For a step-by-step guide regarding how to use FREDS refer to the tutorial linked here: [FREDS Development Setup Tutorial](https://youtu.be/PEVLJlpf_3M?si=uI2_WCSj88NIUJcD).
+For a step-by-step guide regarding how to use FREDS refer to the tutorial linked here: [FREDS Tutorial](https://youtu.be/PEVLJlpf_3M?si=uI2_WCSj88NIUJcD).

 Now you're ready to be a part of the future of secure, anonymous, and open online communication.